All posts

 Car hire:

-If you're planning to explore beyond Portimão — and you should — hiring a car from Faro gives you access to the wider Algarve.
-Just be aware that driving after a late festival night is not the move.
+If you're planning to explore beyond Portimao — and you should — hiring a car from Faro gives you access to the wider Algarve.
+Just be aware that driving after a late festival night is not a good idea.

 Beach festival essentials: